Pikaia: Comprehensive description

 The head is bilaterally symmetrical with a distinct pair of tentacles.
 Due to its small size, only about 1 mm in diameter, the structural details are indistinguishable.
 Some specimens show a darker central line on the tentacles which may represent a nervous fibre; thus making the tentacles as sensory feelers.
-A mouth is marked by a small opening the enterior end of the gut towards the underside of the head.
+A mouth is marked by a small opening at the anterior end of the gut towards the underside of the head.
 There are no jaws and teeth.
 Walcott had mentioned the presence of two large eyes, but no specimens, including Walcott's original collection, show any evidence of eyes.

 One of the most unusual body parts is a series of appendages just posterior to the tentacles.
 Walcott had called the appendages parapodia, as a kind of body protrusions that aid locomotion in snails, and mentioned five parapodia in each individual.
-He was even puzzled by the absence on the major part of the body.
-Other specimens have up to nine such appendages, and could not be parapodia.
+He was even puzzled by the absence on the major part of the body, with other specimens having up to nine such appendages that could not be parapodia.
+These external appendages were reinterpreted as gills in a 2024 study.
 Fins are present as an expansion of the body on the dorsal and ventral sides.
 They are not present in many specimens indicating that they are delicate membranes and were lost during fossilisation.
+However, the 2024 study suggested that Pikaia was previously interpreted upside down, indicating that the 'dorsal and ventral' sides of Pikiaia were actually inverted.

 The backside of Pikaia fossils show a hollow tubular structure that extends throughout most of the body length, but not the anterior region.
 It is easily noticeable as a highly light-reflective portion and is known as the dorsal organ.
 Once described as the notochord, its nature is not yet fully resolved and could be a storage organ.
-The true notochord, along with a nerve chord, is a fine lateral line that runs just beneath the thick dorsal organ.
+The true notochord, along with a nerve cord, is a fine lateral line that runs just beneath the thick dorsal organ.
+A 2024 study instead found evidence of the gut canal, dorsal nerve cord and myomeres from the specimens, providing more evidence with diagnostic features that Pikaia is a chordate.

 The main chordate character is a series of myomeres that extends from the anterior to the posterior region.
 On average, there are 100 such myomeres in each individual.
 The muscle segments are not simply "annular shiny lines" as Walcott described, but are in concentric bends in the form of V-shaped chevron.
 The myomeres at the anterior end as simpler in appearance and show circular arrangement.
-Conwy Morris and Caron concluded:Whilst the possibility that Pikaia is simply convergent on the chordates cannot be dismissed, we prefer to build a scenario that regards Pikaia as the most stem-ward of the chordates with links to the phylogenetically controversial yunnanozoans.
+Conway Morris and Caron concluded:Whilst the possibility that Pikaia is simply convergent on the chordates cannot be dismissed, we prefer to build a scenario that regards Pikaia as the most stem-ward of the chordates with links to the phylogenetically controversial yunnanozoans.
 This hypothesis has implications for the evolution of the myomeres, notochord and gills.